nandini7264/Automated-data-scraper-with-Image-Processing/README.md

 # Automated-data-scraper-with-Image-Processing

-Scraped multiple static an dynamic websites using Selenium Webdriver and BeautifulSoup.
+Scraped Amazon using Selenium Webdriver and BeautifulSoup.
 Sorted the data using OS Module and automated navigations using Action Chain Object according to user requirements.
 Stored data in branched files for easy access.
+Downloaded the connected images, transforming them as needed, so that they were suitable for download.